earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 Are there tools or apps you use that could be improved?

 DX can turn a tool from ignored to essential, boost a struggling product, and make a growing team run smoothly.
 Whether you're an Alice, a Bob, or a Carlos, improving DX is key.
 It ensures developer satisfaction and your organization's success.
 And if you're looking to improve your Developer Experience, check out [Earthly](https://www.earthly.dev/).
-It's a tool designed to simplify and speed up build and accelerate development workflows.
+It's a tool designed to simplify and speed up builds and accelerate development workflows.